wptide/docs/docpress/docpress-base/fixture/onmount/docs/premise.md

 * **Idempotent** — You're assured that the block will only run once for every `.js-expandable-nav` element.
 If it has been applied before, it will not apply again.
 * **Reusable** — You can retrigger this behavior for tests.
 This allows you to create an isolated test for the behavior.
 * **Reusable** — You can call behaviors again and again (`$.onmount()`) every time your DOM changes to make it work for any new elements.
-This is useful for in-page transitions with Turbolinks or Pjax, or for dynamically-loaded content such as modal boxes.
+This is useful for in-page transitions with Turbolinks or Pjax, or dynamically-loaded content such as modal boxes.